uxdxdev/uxdxdev.github.io/content/blog/what-is-dev-ux/index.md

 ![Good terminal output](../what-is-dev-ux/images/goodterminaloutput.png)

 Now compare this console output to the bad DX above.
 A developer runs the tests, and the result shows the number of tests and a coverage summary.
-Of coarse this could be improved but it is a much better user experience for the developer.
+Of course this could be improved but it is a much better user experience for the developer.

-The examples here highlight the differences in user experience from a developers perspective in a few scenarios.
+The examples here highlight the differences in user experience from a developer's perspective in a few scenarios.
 This is very different to the UX that an end-user would have using a web application or website.
 Developers may also interact heavily with documentation and APIs.
 I'm sure you have seen some examples of bad documentation or poorly defined APIs.
 Thinking about how a developer interacts with your product or service is crucial to providing a good user experience.

 ## 10 Usability heuristics for user interface design

 > Jakob Nielsen's 10 general principles for interaction design.
 They are called "heuristics" because they are broad rules of thumb and not specific usability guidelines. -- <cite>https://www.nngroup.com/articles/ten-usability-heuristics/</cite>

 Jakob Nielsen's user interaction design heuristics can help when it comes to designing a good developer experience.
-Not all of the heuristics may be easily applied to UI components, library APIs, or command line output, but they could provide some guidance.
+Not all the heuristics may be easily applied to UI components, library APIs, or command line output, but they could provide some guidance.

 - Visibility of system status